Golden Retriever

 4. Coat Length

-Golden Retrievers have a medium-length double coat that consists of two layers: a soft, insulating undercoat and a thick, water-resistant outer coat.
-They typically have luxurious feathering on their legs, bellies and tails.
+Golden Retrievers have a medium-length double coat with two layers: a soft, insulating undercoat and a thick, water-resistant outer coat.
+They typically have feathering on their legs, belly, and tail.

 5. Coat Color

-The American Kennel Club (AKC) recognizes dark golden, golden and light golden as the standard coat colors for Golden Retrievers, but Goldens come in many shades ranging from cream to deep red.
-For example: English Cream Golden Retrievers are simply Golden Retrievers who have been selectively bred for a light-colored coat.
-Field-bred Golden Retrievers, Goldens who have been selectively bred for their athletic ability, often present more red in color.
-You might see advertisements for “black goldens,” but this is genetically impossible in purebred Golden Retrievers.
-The Flat-coated Retriever, a gundog breed from England, is often confused as a black Golden Retriever, but it’s a distinct breed.
+The American Kennel Club (AKC) recognizes dark golden, golden, and light golden as standard Golden Retriever colors, but coats also exist in shades from cream to deep red.
+For example, English Cream Golden Retrievers are simply Golden Retrievers who have been selectively bred for a light-colored coat.

 6. Tail